 Zefanya was born and raised in Jakarta, Indonesia.
 She has been Involved in theatre productions and acting since her school days at the Teater Canetai, in Indonesia.
 Zefanya moved to Vancouver in 2018 to pursue her writing and performing aspirations and joined MISCELLANEOUS Productions in October 2018 as a youth performer and writer on Away with Home.
 She then joined the MISCELLANEOUS Productions administrative team as youth administrative trainee.

 Julian AntonWebsite Development

-A freelance web designer / developer based in Vancouver, Julian is a 3D art graduate of Kelowna’s Centre for Arts and Technology.
+A freelance web designer / developer currently based in Smithers, BC Julian is a 3D art graduate of Kelowna’s Centre for Arts and Technology.
 He provides his clients with front-end development, online content creation, and web management services.

 Past experience includes working with retailer Mountain Equipment Co-op, Electronic Arts Canada, and Roundhouse Radio.